MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-bots.md

 > - Asia: East Asia
 > - Norway: Norway East

-Once you have created a gallery, you can create an image definition, you can follow [documentation](/azure/virtual-machines/image-version).
+Once you have created a gallery, you can create an image definition following the steps in [Create an image definition and an image version](/azure/virtual-machines/image-version).

 ### Share the gallery with Microsoft
 To be able to use the image in Power Automate, you need to share the image with Microsoft, in the Azure Portal.

-1. In your gallery, go to the 'Sharing' settings.
+1. In your gallery, go to the **Sharing** settings.
-2. Click on the 'Add' button and select tenant outside of my organization in the type list.
+2. Select the **Add** button and select **tenant outside of my organization** in the type list.
-3. Enter the following tenant id: `975f013f-7f24-47e8-a7d3-abc4752bf346`.
-It is the Microsoft tenant on which your Hosted RPA bots are being deployed.
+3. Enter the following tenant id: **975f013f-7f24-47e8-a7d3-abc4752bf346**.
+It's the Microsoft tenant on which your Hosted RPA bots are being deployed.

 ### Share the gallery with Power Automate makers
 The last step before being able to reference your image from Power Automate is to share the image with the Power Automate makers.

 1. In the Azure Portal, go to your gallery.
-2. Go to Access Control (IAM) settings.
+2. Go to **Access Control (IAM)** settings.
-3. Click on the Add > Add role assignment button.
+3. Click on the **Add** > **Add role assignment** button.
 4. You need to assign at least Reader permissions access to the Power Automate makers you want to share the gallery with.
-Then click 'Next'
+Then select **Next**.
-5. Click on 'Select members' button and search for the Power Automate makers you want to share with.
+5. Select the **Select members** button and search for the Power Automate makers you want to share with.
 6. Once you have selected all the members to add, you can review the permissions and users and assign them.

 ### Add a new custom VM image (preview)